 While South Korea's global success is partially due to a rapid rise in technology and social media, the country's government has also played a significant role.
-After a large financial crisis in 1997, South Korea began imple-
+After a large financial crisis in 1997, South Korea began implementing restrictions on Japanese cultural releasing K-pop groups and songs that gained goods and created its mission to strengthen popularity. its own culture.
+In doing so, the government created over 300 cultural departments To date, there are roughly 208 K-pop groups in total, including some soloists and sub-units throughout the country to encourage citizens to learn more about Korean culture. (smaller groups within bands) targeting different audiences by exploring new genres of Because of this effort, the number of films and music.
+One of these groups is BTS (Bangtan Sonyeondan), a seven-member boy band television produced by Korean directors and starring Korean actors, including Korea's first which has entered the Guinness World large-budget film Shiri, grew dramatically.
+In Records 2022 Hall of Fame with 23 records and 2019, South Korea's "Parasite" became the first counting.
+Some of these records include the non-English film to win the Oscars Academy fastest account to gain 1 million followers on Award for Best Picture.
+Similarly, the world-re-TikTok, the most viewed YouTube video in 24 nowned 2021 film Squid Game, directed by hours, and the most followed group on Insta-Hwang Dong-hyuk, was released on Netflix.
+In gram.

-Because of this effort, the number of films and television produced by Korean directors and starring Korean actors, including Korea's first large-budget film Shiri, grew dramatically.
-In 2019, South Korea's "Parasite" became the first non-English film to win the Oscars Academy Award for Best Picture.
-Similarly, the world-renowned 2021 film Squid Game, directed by Hwang Dong-hyuk, was released on Netflix.
-In one month, if you were to tally the hours people spent watching the movie on Netflix, you'd get 1.65 million hours!
-This success was because of the contributions from famous Korean businesses, like Samsung and Hyundai, which are phone and car companies.
+one month, if you were to tally the hours people spent watching the movie on Netflix, you'd get 1.65 million hours!
+This success was popularity throughout the United States, the because of the contributions from famous Korean businesses, like Samsung and Hyundai, which are phone and car companies. barbeque restaurants to try kimchi, kimbap,

-Simultaneously, Korean music, specifically Korean popular music (otherwise known as K-pop) has received attention both locally and globally.
-Five-member boy band H.O.T., created by SM Entertainment in 1996, was among the first generation of the hallyu as the first K-pop artist to hold tours in the United States with concerts in New York, Washington, Hawaii, and Los Angeles.
-Soon, the development and advancements of social media, YouTube, and other digital media enabled the Korean wave to grow rapidly and gain an international fanbase.
-In just one year (2010-2011), the Korean music industry more than doubled in value, jumping from 83 million to 196 million dollars.
+Simultaneously, Korean music, specifically Korean popular music (otherwise known as ing firsthand how cultures bring tangy, salty, K-pop) has received attention both locally and sweet, and spicy ingredients together in a variglobally.
+Five-member boy band H.O.T., created ety of unique dishes.
+The exciting harmony of by SM Entertainment in 1996, was among the flavor and curiosity is precisely the reason why first generation of the hallyu as the first K-pop many Americans decide to try Korean food. artist to hold tours in the United States with concerts in New York, Washington, Hawaii, and In all of these ways, South Korea provides a Los Angeles.
+Soon, the development and world of wonders across borders via technoloadvancements of social media.
+YouTube, and gy and exploration.
+The hallyu wave has grown other digital media enabled the Korean wave to to be understood and experienced by many.
+So grow rapidly and gain an international fanbase. the next time you spot a Korean film while In just one year (2010-2011), the Korean music scrolling through Netflix or drive by a Korean industry more than doubled in value, jumping restaurant on your way to school, try to stop by from 83 million to 196 million dollars. and learn more about Korea and why the Korean wave is here today-and to stay.

 In America, the most distinctive moment of the hallyu came in 2012 when South Korean musician Psy dropped his song "Gangnam Style" which quickly went viral.
 Psy began performing in Madison Square Garden alongside Madonna and broke three Guinness World records within a few months after the song's release.
-Following in his footsteps, several entertainment companies and artists began releasing K-pop groups and songs that gained popularity.
+Following in his footsteps, several entertainment companies and artists began